battlefield-portal-community/ui_builder/README.md

 - Buttons bound function
 - Ctrl+z
 - Padding
-- Drag and drop in the element hierarchy
 - More example backgrounds
 - Save and continue later (are cookies enough ?)
 - Better error logging